jorgeazevedo/xenomai-lab/README.md

 Then add your block to list either under Real-Time, if it's a xenomai task, or Non Real-Time, if it's a standard linux program.

+Continuing the example

     [Real-Time]
     ...
     example_bock=square

 All done!

+### Add some block settings

+One of the most powerfull features of Xenomai Lab's blocks is the ability to change some operational settings in runtime.
+The procedure to edit or add new settings to your own block is not complex per say, but it is somewhat extensive.

+There are **four types** of settings:

+* Strings (_char[]_)
+* Integer (_int_)
+* Doubles (_double_)
+* Matrices (_Matrix_)

+A block setting lives in **4 distinct places** inside the block folder.

+Lets illustrate these four places using our `example_block` from the previous section.

+#### example\_block.conf

+The `.conf` carries the **default value** of all settings.
+When you drag a new block to the canvas in Xenomai Lab, its settings will be initialized with the values specified in this file.
+Here's an example `.conf` exemplifying the four type of settings

+    [Operation]
+    aString=PWM
+    anInt=40
+    aDouble=40.0
+    aMatrix=[1 0 0; 0 1 0; 0 0 1]

+    [Task]
+    Priority=99

+Notice that these variables must be a single word, with **no** spaces.

+#### example\_block\_settings.h

+This file contains both the declaration of the `struct` which holds the settings, and the declaration of the `gs` variable used to access these settings from your code.

+    struct global_settings{

+        char aString[40];
+        int anInt;
+        double aDouble;
+        Matrix aMatrix;

+        int task_prio;//Real time task priority (0-99, higher is greater) };
+    extern struct global_settings* gs;

+Accessing these variables is as straightforward as it seems.
+To print the `aString` variable, the code would be

+    printf("aString:%s\n",gs->aString);

+#### example\_block\_settings.c

+This file contains some unavoidable boilerplate code.
+Functions `load_gs` and `unload_gs` load and store the settings from the `.conf`, respectively.
+In effect, these are the functions that map the text written in the `.conf` with the variables declared in the `struct`.
+The variable name in the `.conf` **does not** need to be the same as the variable name in the struct, but it is a good practice to use the same name.

+Continuing our example

+    void load_gs(void){
+        get_string("Operation","aString",gs->aString);
+        get_double("Operation","anInt",&gs->anInt);
+        get_double("Operation","aDouble",&gs->aDouble);
+        get_matrix("Operation","aMatrix",&gs->aMatrix);

+        get_int("Task","Priority",&gs->task_prio);
+    }
+    void unload_gs(void){
+        store_string("Operation", "aString", gs->aString);
+        store_double("Operation", "anInt", gs->anInt);
+        store_double("Operation", "aDouble", gs->aDouble);
+        store_matrix("Operation","aMatrix",&gs->aMatrix);

+        store_int("Task","Priority",gs->task_prio);
+    }

+#### example\_block\_settings\_proj/example\_block\_settings\_proj/mainwindow.cpp

+Finally, we need a GUI to edit them.
+The `setSettings` member of the `MainWindow` class contains all the different settings.

+The only detail that may **not** work as expected is the string.
+A string setting is presented in the GUI as a combo box, **not** as a text entry.
+You don't write a string with the keyboard, you **select** it from a list.

+The `signal_generator` block uses this setting to allow a user to choose between different types of waves.
+A block that outputs to a serial port might use a string to allow the user to choose between `/dev/ttyUSB0` or `/dev/ttyUSB1`.

+Continuing with our example

+    void MainWindow::setSettings()
+    {
+    newComboBox("aString:",QStringList("Str1") << "Str2" << "Str3",gs->wave);
+    newEntry("anInt:",&gs->anInt);
+    newEntry("aDouble:",&gs->aDouble);
+    newEntry("aMatrix:",&gs->aMatrix);
+    }

+### Using libraries

+Using a library involves creating two files and editing a makefile.
+If the block you're programming is very simple, then using a library is overkill.
+As a general rule of thumb though, decoupling the block code from its functionality is considered a good practice because

+ * If the block API changes, your interface may need to change, but your functionality code remains unaltered.
+ * The block code follows a strict standard and messing with it can generate unexpected bugs.
+Decoupling assures that the block is almost _always_ innocent and bugs can be localized to your own library.
+ * A group of blocks can and sometimes _should_ use the same library.
+This avoids duplication of common code and centralization can greatly increase legibility in some cases, e.g. hardware I/O blocks, control alghorithms,etc.

+Here's an example.
+If you intend to program a block that adds a DC offset to incoming signals, creating a library is overkill.
+If you intend to program high-pass, low-pass and band-pass block filters, then you should create a library with 3 functions and have each individual block call one of them.

+To make your custom block use a .h/.c couple is a matter of altering its makefile.
+The recommended way is to leave your .h/.c library in `~/.xenomailab/include` and add it to the `DEP` variable in the Makefile.

+Using the `example_block` introduced in the last section, we should edit `~/.xenomailab/blocks/example\_block/Makefile` to use an `example_library`

+    DEP=template.c template_settings.c $(INCLUDE)rt_block_io.c $(INCLUDE)settings.c $(INCLUDE)strmap.c $(INCLUDE)mtrx.c $(INCLUDE)example_library.c

 Appendix
 --------